rsksmart/bips/BIP-R10.md

 Broadcasting a transaction containing OP_ACK_COUNT
 ==================================================

 Transactions containing the OP_ACK_COUNT in scriptPubs are non-standard and should not be broadcast.
-Secondary chain designers should use P2SH addresses, so that miners can include the scriptPub scripts in ScriptSig scripts.
+Secondary chain designers should use P2WSH addresses, so that miners can include the scriptPub scripts in ScriptSig scripts.
+Transactions consuming outputs whose scriptPubs require OP_ACK_COUNT are currently also non-standard, and are included in blocks by the same miners that participate in the ack-poll process.

 Security
 ========

 The security parameters of a specific secondary chain are defined by the secondary chain designers.
 Any user wishing to lock bitcoins in order to move them to the secondary chain should use the parameter set specified by the secondary chain designers.
+This is generally done by the secondary chain providing a pay-to-witness-script-hash (P2WSH) address that contains the hash of a script which specifies the arguments.
 If bitcoins are locked for a secondary chain using a different set of parameters, there is no guarantee the secondary chain will accept the transfer and use the locked output in the future to unlock bitcoins.
 Those bitcoins therefore can be locked forever.
-Therefore transactions for transfers to secondary chains should be automated by applications and not crafted by hand.
+Therefore transactions for transfers to secondary chains should either use P2WSH or be automated by applications and not crafted by hand.

 There COUNT_ACKS opcode can not be used as a vector to perform a denial-of-service by exhausting CPU nor exhausting memory since: